leonardgeissler/fainder-demo/README.md

 METADATA_FILE=metadata.json  # JSON file with metadata about a collection QUERY_CACHE_SIZE=128         # Maximum number of query resuls to cache DATASET_SLUG=kaggleRef       # Slug specific to the dataset collection

-# Lucene
-LUCENE_HOST=127.0.0.1               # Hostname of the Lucene service LUCENE_PORT=8001                    # Port of the Lucene service LUCENE_MAX_RESULTS=100000           # Maximum number of search results returned by Lucene LUCENE_MIN_SCORE=1.0                # Minimum score for a document to be returned LUCENE_CHUNK_SIZE=1024              # Maximum number of documents per chunk for streaming

 # Fainder
 FAINDER_N_CLUSTERS=50               # Number of index clusters